Teen activist sails across Atlantic to go to climate meeting

 The teenager refused to fly because of the carbon cost of plane travel.
 A 2018 study said that because of cloud and ozone formation, air travel may trap two to four times more heat than that caused by just emissions of carbon dioxide and other greenhouse gases.

-“I didn’t get seasick once,” but she stressed that “this is not something I want everyone to do.”
+“It is insane that a 16-year-old would have to cross the Atlantic Ocean to make a stand,” she said.
+“The climate and ecological crisis is a global crisis, the biggest crisis that humanity has ever faced, and if we don’t manage to work together and to cooperate and to work together despite our differences, then we will fail.”

-Thunberg has become a symbol of a growing movement of young climate activists, leading weekly protests in Sweden that focused on the issue and that inspired similar strikes in about 100 cities worldwide.
+Thunberg has become a symbol of a growing movement of young climate activists, leading weekly school strikes in Sweden that inspired similar actions in about 100 cities.

 She’s in New York to speak at the United Nations Climate Action Summit next month.
 There, she’ll join world leaders who will present plans to reduce greenhouse gas emissions.

 The boat carrying Thunberg, the Malizia II, encountered rough seas that slowed it down for a day.
-Taking turns steering the 60-foot (18-meter) racing yacht were yachtsman Boris Herrmann and Pierre Casiraghi, the grandson of Monaco’s late Prince Rainier III and American actress Grace Kelly.
+Taking turns steering the 60-foot (18-meter) racing yacht were two skippers Boris Herrmann and Pierre Casiraghi, the grandson of Monaco’s late Prince Rainier III and American actress Grace Kelly.

-Inscribed on the boat’s sail are the words “FridaysForFuture” under “UNITE BEHIND THE SCIENCE.”

 This was no pleasure cruise.
 The Malizia is built for high-speed, offshore racing, and weight is kept to a minimum.
-There is no toilet or fixed shower aboard, no windows below deck and only a small gas cooker to heat up freeze-dried food.
+There is no toilet — just a bucket — or fixed shower aboard, no windows below deck and only a small gas cooker to heat up freeze-dried food.

 The sailboat’s onboard electronics are powered by solar panels and underwater turbines.